seadsystem/website/README.md

 $ exit
 ```

 Now, we can configure the Django server in this repository to work with your myDB database.
-Go into SeadsFront ->settings.py, and scroll down until you see the object DATABASES.
+Go into settings.py, and scroll down until you see the object DATABASES.
 Modify it to look like this:

 ```js
 DATABASES = {